 String tones in Laurie Anderson and the Kronos Quartet’s Landfall weren’t quite as sweet through the Dynaudios, but neither were they wiry.
 The additional bite enhanced the eerie character of this work, and made the Kronos’s simulations of hurricane winds more convincing.
 Deep bass-synth lines in such sections as “Wind Whistles Through the Dark City” were a little better controlled through the Dynaudios.

-Overall, I found Focus XDs a bit more incisive.
-With their more forward sonic signature, they communicated big dramatic moments a little more convincingly.
+Overall, I found the Focus XDs a bit more incisive.
+They communicated big dramatic moments a little more convincingly.
 I found the Navis ARB-51s warmer, and a little better at uncovering subtleties of musical expression.
 Much as I hesitate to go into Canadian-nice-guy mode, I want to emphasize that the Focus XDs can definitely convey nuance, and the Navis ARB-51s can definitely create drama.

 One last point of differentiation: While the Focus 200 XDs have very good fit and finish, the Navis ARB-51s are even better in this respect.